simoninireland/epydemic/doc/index.rst

 * Addition-deletion process to model natural birth and death

+* An implementation of the Newman-Ziff algorithm for studying :term:`percolation`

 * Includes a library for working with :term:`generating functions`, as used in many research papers in network science